Blog Listen About Listen Free →

 Most CDFAs charge between $150 and $350 per hour.
 Many offer flat-fee packages — a full settlement analysis, a set of financial projections, or a focused strategy session.

-I’ll be direct: for anyone with a marital estate over $500K, not hiring a CDFA is the most expensive mistake you can make.
-A CDFA engagement might run you $1,500–$5,000.
+Compare the cost to what’s at stake.
+A CDFA engagement might run you $1,500-$5,000.
 A single missed tax implication can cost $47,000.
 A failure to classify premarital assets can cost $300,000+.
 A bad asset swap — house for retirement — can cost $200,000 over a decade.
-The math isn’t close.

 Think about it this way: you wouldn’t sell a $2M business without hiring an accountant to review the deal.
 Your divorce settlement is, for most people, the single largest financial transaction of their life.
 Why would you sign it without someone running the numbers?